MicrosoftDocs/sdk-api/sdk-api-src/content/winsock2/nf-winsock2-wsagetserviceclassnamebyclassida.md

 ---
 UID: NF:winsock2.WSAGetServiceClassNameByClassIdA
 title: WSAGetServiceClassNameByClassIdA function
-author: windows-driver-content
+author: windows-sdk-content
 description: The WSAGetServiceClassNameByClassId function retrieves the name of the service associated with the specified type.
 This name is the generic service name, like FTP or SNA, and not the name of a specific instance of that service.
 old-location: winsock\wsagetserviceclassnamebyclassid_2.htm
 old-project: WinSock
 ms.assetid: 0a61751e-10e5-4f91-a0b2-8c1baf477653
-ms.author: windowsdriverdev
+ms.author: windowssdkdev
-ms.date: 4/30/2018
+ms.date: 04/30/2018
 ms.keywords: WSAGetServiceClassNameByClassId, WSAGetServiceClassNameByClassId function [Winsock], WSAGetServiceClassNameByClassIdA, WSAGetServiceClassNameByClassIdW, _win32_wsagetserviceclassnamebyclassid_2, winsock.wsagetserviceclassnamebyclassid_2, winsock2/WSAGetServiceClassNameByClassId, winsock2/WSAGetServiceClassNameByClassIdA, winsock2/WSAGetServiceClassNameByClassIdW
-ms.prod: windows-hardware
+ms.prod: windows
-ms.technology: windows-devices
+ms.technology: windows-sdk
 ms.topic: function
 req.header: winsock2.h
 req.include-header: